metabrainz/bookbrainz-user-guide/docs/style/entities/edition.md

 If the title is not consistent between the spine, cover and/or the copyright page, it's generally better to follow the more detailed one, and add an annotation to mention any important differences.
 This means also that subtitles should be added to the "Title" field:
-* If there is a logical punctiuation use that, (eg This Book is Gonna Kill You! with kindness, a book about crows) (add a real example, on with "-" as well)
+* If there is a logical punctiuation use that, (eg This Book is Gonna Kill You! with kindness, a book about crows) <!-- (add a real example, and one with "-" as well) -->
-* If there isn't any, use a colon as a separator (e.g. Title: Subtitle).(add a real example)
+* If there isn't any, use a colon as a separator (e.g. Title: Subtitle).<!-- (add real examples) -->

 ### Author Credit
 Author credits should generally follow the actual credit used on the cover, including the join phrases.
-Artist credits are not considered titles, so the join phrases should be capitalized as normally written in the language they're in.
+The join phrases should also be capitalized as normally written in the language they're in, unless unusual style has been intended by the author [see author-intent].
 If the release has no join phrase for multiple collaborating authors, but just lists them all separated by whitespace, use the default join phrases (an ampersand between the last two authors, and a comma between the others).

 ### Edition Group